The Hajj (Pilgrimage)

-Those who have corrupted the law of God and reduced the time of Hajj to the first ten days of the 12th month, have justified their claims by corrupting the meaning of some Quranic verses such as:
+Those who have corrupted the law of God, and reduced the time of Hajj to the first ten days of the 12th month, justify their claims by corrupting the meaning of some Quranic verses such as:

-"They shall commemorate God’s name during the specified days" 22:28
+Ccommemorate God's name during the known days.
+22:28

-They claim that the words "specified days" and "a number of days" indicate that Hajj can only be observed in the ten day period and not anytime during the four months.
+They claim that the words "known days" and "a number of days" indicate that Hajj can only be observed in the ten day period and not anytime during the four months.

 Immediately Almighty God has given us a clear distinction in the verses that speak about Hajj.
-When God addresses Hajj itself, the words "specified months" are used as in 2:197, or the words "sacred months" are used as in 9:36.
+When God addresses Hajj itself, the words "specified months" are used as in 2:197.
 The reason for that being that the duration of Hajj is the full four months.
-However when God addresses the believers, the words "a number of days" are used, as in :
+However when God addresses the believers, the words "a number of days" are used, as in:

 Consider the example of the fasting of Ramadan as in the following verses:

-"Ramadan is the month during which the Quran was revealed, providing guidance for the people, clear teachings and the statute book.
-Those of you who witness the month shall fast therein" 2:185
+The month of Ramadan, in which the Quran was brought down, a guidance for the people, as well as clarification of the guidance and the Criterion.
+Therefore, those of you who witness the month shall fast it.
+2:185

 Here we read "the month" as being the duration of fasting.